 Pros

-- BTI trained specifically on B2B and file transfer patterns for improved detection accuracy.
+- BTI is trained specifically on B2B and file transfer patterns for improved detection accuracy.

 - AI Assistant enables plain-English investigation of transfer status, failures, and security events.